utPLSQL/utPLSQL/docs/userguide/running-unit-tests.md

 ## ut.run procedures

 The examples below illustrate different ways and options to invoke `ut.run` procedures.
+As part of the syntax you can use a wildcard character `*` to call test by part of his name or to call few tests that match a call.
+Schema name is still mandatory and cannot contain a wildcard character whether is a suitepath or object.

 ```sql
 alter session set current_schema=hr;